ihatepasswords-xyz/discourse_focus_editor_component/README.md

 # focus_editor_if_title_specified

-# initially created using the command:
+Initially created using the command:
 ```discourse_theme new focus_editor_if_title_specified```

 **Theme Summary**